quickwit-oss/quickwit/quickwit/quickwit-control-plane/src/indexing_scheduler/scheduling/README.md

   amounts of historical data.
 Right now, the user is therefore expected to supply a desired number of pipeline.

-Routers send their batch to the different ingesters they know off using a round-robbin logic.
+Routers send their batch to the different ingesters they know using a round-robin logic.
 We assume that routers's list of known shards gets eventually updated after a shard addition, so that we can assume that shard have roughly the same load.